QLAC Qualified Longevity Annuity Contract

 A QLAC allows you to reduce your RMDs and defer withdrawals from your IRA to as late as age 85.
 Reducing your RMD withdrawals for even a few years could help you significantly extend your retirement savings.

 A QLAC gives you income security when you get to an advanced age such as your late 70s or 80s.
 Because of the long period between when you buy the annuity and the annuity start date, the pricing can be very attractive.
-The amount you would receive in payments is very significant compared to the initial premium.

 Owning a QLAC can give you peace of mind to spend in your early retirement because you know that you have other resources in place if you live to an advanced age.
 It also offers you a way to plan for additional expenses or care you might need when you get to your later years.
-Some financial planners estimate this can enable you to increase you withdrawals from savings in early retirement by as much as 30%.

 Q. What are the drawbacks or disadvantages of a QLAC?

 A QLAC has some drawbacks.
 It isn’t as flexible as other assets that can be easily moved among asset classes such as stocks, bonds, or mutual funds if your circumstances or market conditions change.
+In fact, a QLAC is not liquid, so you won't be able to access the funds in your QLAC except through the income stream.

 Q. Who should considering buying a QLAC?